alphons/ValueProviderBug/README.md

-# ASP.NET CORE MVC Parameter Binding Fundamentaly Flawwed
+# ASP.NET CORE MVC Parameter Binding Fundamentaly Flawed

 This project was started as a demonstration of problems as mentioned in https://github.com/dotnet/aspnetcore/issues/40929